avyboy/aresmush/tutorials/default-db.md

 ## System Characters

-There are a couple system characters that server special functions.
-You can rename them, but you can't delete them or change their function.
+There are a couple system characters that serve special functions.
+You can rename them, but you can't delete them or change what they do.

 * Headwiz (role: admin) - the master admin account.
 * System (role: admin) - used for automated bbposts, mails and such.

-* Builder (role: builder) - a builder character.
+There's also a stock 'Builder' character for your convenience, although anyone with the admin or builder roles can build things.

 > All system characters have the default password "change_me!".
 Please change it to something secure at your earliest convenience using the 'password/rest' command in-game.